A Great Tasting and Prized Edible

 A great tasting and prized edible, it is rich, meaty, savory and silky.
 Dried Paddy straw can achieve protein contents of 38-42%, dry weight!

 - Plastic tarp

 - 50 lb bag of cotton seed hulls

 - 1 square wheat bale of wheat straw, shredded is best

 - Hydrated lime

 Step 1.
 Prepare your media (cotton and wheat straw) by mixing each separately with water, and soaking it for 3 days allowing it to briefly ferment.
-This can be done in a baby pool.
+Add 1 tablespoon of hydrated lime per gallon of water used to soak in baby pool.